 - Inspect your plants daily and take immediate action if you see something.
 Buy one of these cheap handheld magnifiers (shown on right), it will help shed some light on what you are dealing with, I got one at a dollar store a few years back…score.
 You can see the mycelium and fruiting bodies of the fungus that your eyes can not.

-- Your humidity is likely too high in your grow space and your air is stagnant.
-Even if you have fans blowing air in every direction, high humidity is going to bite you.
+- Your humidity might be too high in your grow space and/or your air is stagnant.
+Even if you have fans blowing air in every direction, high humidity can bite you.
 Try to keep humidity around 40-60% or a little lower if you are having a fungus issue.
 Grow room humidity must be managed and maintained at all times, letting it slip for an hour or 2 is enough of a nitch for fungus to invade.
 Buy a dehumidifier if you have to but keep in mind that they will generate some extra heat that you may have to adjust for.
 Air is an important variable when growing indoors, if you have it wrong you can have fungus as well as nutrient uptake problems.

 - Make sure the air in your grow space is continually exhausted and replenished.
 If you can exhaust/replenish the entire volume of air in your grow room in about 1 minute you are doing good.
 This isn’t an option, if you are not managing the air quality in your grow space you will have a chain reaction of problems that you will not be able to recover from.

 - Make sure you are using oscillating fans in your grow space and that there are no dead zones.